Mission: Teaching, Research, Extension

 - Research Programs to further the fundamental understanding of molecular biology, physiology, genetics, ecology, and evolution.

 - Academic Programs provide instruction at the Undergraduate (major and minor) and Graduate levels (M.S. and Ph.D).
 Potential Entomology Student Interest Form

 - Extension and Outreach Programs provide non-biased, research-based information to stakeholders to help protect crops, natural resources, structures, and human and animal health.

-As the state of Ohio's only university Entomology department, we strive to understand the impact of insects in our world:
+As Ohio's only university Entomology department, we strive to understand the impact of insects in our world:

 Insect species outnumber all other life forms combined.
 Although less than 5% are pests, they consume about 20% of the world's crops.
 Throughout history, insects have killed more people than war.
 Fortunately, many more species of insects are beneficial, helping to control pests and recycle nutrients.
 Without pollination by honey bees and other insects, our diet would have few fruits and vegetables.